-[27] The MCR gravity high (40 mGal anomaly outlined in the free-air gravity map of Figure 1) is poorly correlated with the shear velocity anomalies presented in Figures 6-8.
-Because positive density anomalies should correlate to positive velocity anomalies [e.g., Woollard, 1959; Brocher, 2005], the expectation is that high velocity anomalies underlie the MCR or the crust is thin along the rift.
+The MCR gravity high (40 mgal anomaly outlined in the free air gravity map of Fig. 1) is poorly correlated with the shear velocity anomalies presented in Figures 6-8.
+Because positive density anomalies should correlate to positive velocity anomalies [Woollard, 1959], the expectation is that high velocity anomalies underlie the MCR or the crust is thin along the rift.
 In fact, the opposite is the case.
 At 10 km depth, low velocity anomalies run beneath the rift and, on average, the crust is thickened under the rift.
-Our 3-D model, therefore, does not explain the gravity high that runs along the MCR.
+Our 3D model does therefore not explain the gravity high that lies along the MCR.
 There are two possible explanations for this.
 First, the high-density bodies that cause the gravity high may be too small to be resolved with surface wave data determined from the station spacing presented by the USArray.
 Second, small high shear wave speed bodies that cause the gravity high may be obscured by sediments in and adjacent to the rift.
-We believe the latter is the more likely cause of the anticorrelation between observed gravity anomalies and uppermost crustal shear velocity structure beneath the rift.
-If this is true, however, the high-density bodies that cause the gravity high probably would be in the shallow crust, or else they would imprint longer period maps that are less affected by sediments.
-This is consistent with the study of Woelk and Hinze [1991], who argue that the uppermost crust beneath the MCR contains both fast igneous rocks and slow clastic rocks.
+We believe the latter is the more likely cause of the anti-correlation between observed gravity anomalies and uppermost crustal shear velocity structure beneath the rift.
+If this is true, however, the high-density bodies that cause the gravity high would have to be in the shallow crust, else they would imprint longer period maps that are less affected by sediments.
+This is consistent with the study of Woelk and Hinze [1991] who argue that the uppermost crust beneath the MCR contains both fast igneous rocks and slow clastic rocks.
 Under this interpretation, shallow igneous rocks must dominate the gravity field while the clastic rocks dominate the shear wave speeds.
 A shallow source for the gravity anomaly is also supported by the observation that the eastern arm of the MCR, which is buried under the Michigan Basin, has a much weaker gravity signature than the western arm imaged in this study [Stein et al., 2011].

-[28] The 3-D shear velocity model is better correlated with the longer wavelengths in the gravity map (Figure 1), which displays a broad gradient across the region [Frese et al., 1982].
-The free-air gravity southeast of the MCR is lower (-30 mGal) than in the northwestern part of the map (10-20 mGal).
-It has been argued that this gradient is not due to variations in Precambrian structure across the sutures [Hinze et al., 1992] but may be explained by a density difference in an upper crustal layer.
-Our results support an upper crustal origin because the correlation of high shear velocities with positive long-wavelength gravity anomalies exists primarily at shallow depths.
-At 10 km depth, which is in the uppermost crystalline crust (Figure 6c), the most prominent shear velocity feature is a velocity boundary that runs along the western flank of the MCR.
+The 3D shear velocity model is better correlated with the longer wavelengths in the gravity map (Fig. 1), which displays a broad gradient across the region [von Frese et al., 1982].
+The free-air gravity southeast of the MCR is lower (-30 mgal) than in the northwestern part of the map (10-20 mgal).
+It has been argued that this gradient is not due to variations in Precambrian structure across the sutures [Hinze et al., 1992], but may be explained by a density difference in an upper crustal layer.
+Our results support an upper crustal origin because the correlation of high shear velocities with positive long wavelength gravity anomalies exists primarily at shallow depths.
+At 10 km depth, which is in the uppermost crystalline crust (Fig. 6c), the most prominent shear velocity feature is a velocity boundary that runs along the western flank of the MCR.
 This follows the Minnesota River Valley Province-Yavapai Province boundary in the west and the northeastern edge of the Craton Margin Domain in the east.
-North of this boundary, Vs is between 3.65 and 3.7 km/s in the southern Superior Province, while to the south it decreases to between 3.5 and 3.6 km/s in the Minnesota River Valley, Yavapai Province, and Mazatzal Province.
-This boundary lies near the contrast in free-air gravity.
-Similar features do not appear deeper in the model (Figures 6d, 6e, and 7).
+North of this boundary, Vs is between 3.65 and 3.7 km/sec in the southern Superior Province, while to the south it decreases to between 3.5 and 3.6 km/sec in the Minnesota River Valley, Yavapai Province and Mazatzal Province.
+This boundary lies near the contrast in free air gravity.
+Similar features do not appear deeper in the model (Figs. 6d, e, 7).